Motorhome Spain: Route, pitches, costs & safety (2026)

 Costa Blanca by motorhome: pitches, beaches & snorkeling spots

-- Denia — Port city with ferry connection to Ibiza, perfect pitches at Cape San Antonio, many campsites from €22/night
+- — Port city with ferry connection to Ibiza, perfect pitches at Cape San Antonio, many campsites from €22/night

 We spent two weeks on the Costa Blanca and could easily have stayed twice as long.
 Anyone traveling through Spain in a campervan and who loves water sports will find plenty to enjoy here: besides snorkeling, there's also kayaking, stand-up paddleboarding, and diving in clear Mediterranean waters.